 \subsection{Limitations and Discussion}

 Some aspects of the SD-FM pipeline presented here leave room for improvement.
 Figure~\ref{fig:chisq_vs_iter} shows that computing the SD-OT potential to a reasonable degree of precision impacts the performance of SD-FM.
 That SD-OT preprocessing cost occurs only once prior to FM training; it only depends on the noise distribution and data, and is typically much cheaper than the FM training cost itself.
 However, if SD-FM were to be applied to datasets of billions $N$ of points, this could become a challenge (though still less so than FM training).
 Because SD-OT is a concave maximization problem, one could leverage recipes such as batching, momentum or $\varepsilon$-tempering.
 For $\varepsilon>0$, categorical sampling over a $N$-sized softmax vector would be costly, which is why we highlighted the $\varepsilon=0$ case that can leverage MIPS and fast retrieval tools (both to train $\bg$ and to pair fresh noise).
+For these reasons, and due to only very minor differences in performace, we would recommend that users use SD-FM with $\varepsilon=0$.
 Finally, having in mind dataloader efficiency, one may want to flip the tables in our sampling approach: Start from the $j$-th data point in memory, and match it with a Gaussian noise restricted~\citep{wu2024a} to be in its Laguerre cell $\mathcal{L}_j=\{\bx : \bx^T(\bx^{(j)}_1 - \bx_1^{(k)})+g_j - g_k\geq 0, \forall k\ne i\}$.
 While we have shown successful applications of the SD coupling preprocessing approach to extended FM methods such as mean-flow or guidance, SD couplings could be of course used \textit{within} even more complex approaches building upon FM, such as Reflow.
 Our focus was on ablating the impact of the SD coupling over the independent coupling in the most widely used FM setup.
 Assessing how SD couplings interact with more advanced or orthogonal methods is left for future work.